w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ### BADASS BABE: SASSAFRAS

-Stands for Semi Anonymous Sortition of Staked Assignees For Fixed-time Rhythmic Assignment of Slots.
-It is an extention of BABE and acts as a constant-time block production protocol.
+SASSAFRAS (Semi Anonymous Sortition of Staked Assignees For Fixed-time Rhythmic Assignment of Slots) It is an extention of BABE and acts as a constant-time block production protocol.
 This approach tries to address the shortcomings of BABE by ensuring that exactly one block is produced with time-constant intervals.
 The protocol utilizes zk-SNARKs to construct a